anchorskov/u-pac-hugo/README.md

-# 🗳️ U-PAC: United Platform for Accountability and Civic Engagement
+# 🗳️ U-PAC: yoUr Political Action Committee

 Welcome to the **U-PAC** repository!
 Our mission is to build a civic platform where users can transparently engage with representatives, evaluate policies, and promote integrity in public office.